Johnny Cash: Early life

 Cash was born J. R. Cash in Kingsland, Arkansas, on February 26, 1932, to Carrie Cloveree (née Rivers) and Ray Cash.
-He had three older siblings, named Roy, Margaret Louise, and Jack, and three younger siblings, named Reba, Joanne, and Tommy (who also became a successful country artist).
+He had three older siblings, Roy, Margaret Louise, and Jack, and three younger siblings, Reba, Joanne, and Tommy (who also became a successful country artist).
 He was primarily of English and Scottish descent.

-His paternal grandmother also claimed Cherokee ancestry, though a DNA test of Cash's daughter Rosanne found she has no known Native American markers.
-He traced his Scottish surname to 11th-century Fife after meeting with the then-laird of Falkland, Major Michael Crichton-Stuart.
-Cash Loch and other locations in Fife bear the name of his family.
+His paternal grandmother claimed Cherokee ancestry, but a DNA test of Cash's daughter Rosanne in 2021 on Finding Your Roots, hosted by historian Henry Louis Gates Jr, found she has no known Native American markers.
+Gates said the researchers found sub-Saharan African DNA on her paternal side, from an unknown African ancestor.

+Later in life, Johnny Cash met with the then-laird of Falkland in Fife, Major Michael Crichton-Stuart, and the singer became interested in his Scots ancestry.
+He traced his Scottish surname to 11th-century Fife.
+Cash Loch and other locations in Fife are named after distant ancestors.
 He is a distant cousin of British Conservative politician Sir William Cash.
-His mother wanted to name him John and his father preferred to name him Ray, so J. R. ended up being the only compromise they could agree on.
-When Cash enlisted in the Air Force, he was not permitted to use initials as a first name, so he changed it to John R. Cash.
-In 1955, when signing with Sun Records, he started using the name Johnny Cash.
+Cash also had English ancestry.
+Because his mother wanted to name him John and his father preferred to name him Ray when he was born, they compromised on the initials "J. R."

+When Cash enlisted in the Air Force after high school, he was not permitted to use initials as a first name.
+He adopted the name "John R. Cash".
+In 1955, when signing with Sun Records, he started using the name "Johnny Cash".

-In March 1935, when Cash was three years old, the family settled in Dyess, Arkansas, a New Deal colony established to give poor families the opportunity to work land that they may later own.
-From the age of five, he worked in cotton fields with his family, singing with them as they worked.
-The Cash farm in Dyess experienced a flood, which led Cash later to write the song "Five Feet High and Rising".
+In March 1935, when Cash was three years old, the family settled in Dyess, Arkansas, a New Deal colony established during the Great Depression under the administration of President Franklin D. Roosevelt.
+It was intended to give poor families the opportunity to work land that they might later own.
+From the age of five, Cash worked in cotton fields with his family, singing with them as they worked.
+Dyess and the Cash farm suffered a flood during his childhood.
+Later, he wrote the song "Five Feet High and Rising".
 His family's economic and personal struggles during the Great Depression gave him a lifelong sympathy for the poor and working class, and inspired many of his songs.